Cooling the Fire: Traditional Chinese Medicine Tips for a Healthy Heart This Summer

 Furthermore, if you are stressed or overworked, the Wood energy of the Liver can “feed” the Fire of the Heart.
 This can manifest as any of the above symptoms as well as irritability, mania, anger, red eyes, skin rashes, red face, or hot flashes.

-The Heart is the “Emperor” of the Body and houses the “Shen”
+The Heart as the “Emperor” of the Body houses the “Shen”

-In TCM, the Heart is known as the “Emperor”, responsible for the smooth circulation of blood that nourishes every cell, organ, and vessel in your body.
-Beyond the physical, it houses the Shen, which is often thought of as your spirit or consciousness.
+In TCM, the Heart is known as the “Emperor” or monarch, overseeing the health and function of all of your organs.
+It supports your physical, emotional and creative wellbeing.
+Your heart houses the Shen, which is often thought of as your spirit or consciousness.

 flower (1)